Fear of A Black Hat

 "The best hip-hop film of all." - Peter Travers, Rolling Stone

-A $25 VIP ticket includes a private off-site reception with Rusty Cundieff at 5:00 pm, plus a free popcorn and wine, beer, or beverage of your choice.
+A $25 VIP ticket includes a private off-site reception at Rosebud Prime with Rusty Cundieff at 5:00 pm, plus a free popcorn and wine, beer, or beverage of your choice.
 Our regular prices apply for non-VIP admission.
 No free passes, blue tickets, or Black Harvest festival passes will be valid for this screening.

 Hip-hop got its own THIS IS SPINAL TAP with this affectionate but often deadly accurate satire of rapdom's early years.
 Follow documentary filmmaker/sociologist Nina Blackburn (Lemmons) as she covers a year in the life of the fabled group NWH (N - - -z with Hats) and its three founding members from Tough Neighborhood, USA: gun-happy Tasty Taste (Larry B. Scott), dim-bulb Tone Def (Mark Christopher Lawrence), and over-explainer Ice Cold (filmmaker Cundieff).
 Relive such immortal hits as "My Peanuts," "Grab Yo Dick," and "Guerrillas in the Midst," and the amazing music videos that went with them.
 Learn why their album "Kill Whitey" isn't really anti-white people, and why "Booty Juice" is actually a political allegory.
 Find out the real story behind the group's breakup, their subsequent solo careers, and their heartwarming reunion.
 Writer-director-costar Rusty Cundieff will be in the house with a 35mm print as we celebrate the 25th anniversary of his mockumentary classic.
 (MR)